ology/techn.ology.net/blog/2022/01/07/git-status-over-a-repository-sandbox/index.markdown

         print "\nLast commit on $git";
       }

-This performs a git status, prints out the branches of the repository, and then prints out how long it was since the last commit.
+This performs a git status, prints out the branches of the repository, and then prints out the time of the last commit.

       elsif ($response eq 'p') {
         my $git = qx{ git pull };